Hunnser86/android-crime-reporting-app/README.md

   The final page is a known androids page, which details some of the known androids on the database.
 Each android is displayed on a card with an image at the top.
 The cards also display name, location, occupation, detention status and previous crimes committed by the android.

+## Database Design

+I decided to use MongoDB for my database.
+Therefore all the data is stored in key/value pairs (The most simple kind of data storage system).
+I found this was the correct way to store my data, as it was very simple in it's nature e.g. android name, location etc.

+It was an easy way to later fetch the data to display it to the user via jinja and dot notation in the HTML templates by providing the key to MongoDB.

+The advantage of using a key/value database, is that it can be used as a cache to speed up the retrieval of commonly used data.
+However, the disadvantage of this type of database is that the data being sent to it is uncontrolled, and needs a form of control to avoid bad data being stored.
+I took care of this by using front end validation on the form elements of the app.

+---
  ## Design
 ---
    * **Colours**